flybywiresim/docs/docs/beginner-guide/descent.md

     One main objective is, to do this with a minimum of communication between the ATC controller and the pilot.
 As the STAR is part of the flight plan a pilot can simply continue from the normal route into the STAR if ATC has not given any other instructions.
 Sometimes ATC might give an explicit clearance for the STAR or change the STAR to manage traffic and landing situation (different runways, etc.).

-    Often a STAR contains a clearance point which can't be passed without explicit clearance by ATC.
+    Often a STAR contains a clearance point which mustn't be passed without explicit clearance by ATC.
 If clearance is not given then a holding must be flown as described on the charts.

     The STAR which a pilot intends to use is usually included in the ATC flight plan and described in detail in navigational charts.